krishna-s-koyyalamudi/The-Hunt/docs/sprintplanning.md

 1. Design-As a user, I want to SignUp to the App.
 [J68](http://cs04.nwmissouri.edu/projects/GDPGAM/issues/GDPGAM-68?filter=allopenissues) [AC-68]()
 1. Design-As a user, I want to Login to the App.
 1. Design-As a user, I want to reset the password so that I can regain access to the app.
+1. Design-As a user, I want to provide Team name that is  unique and 3-25 characters long.
+1. Design - As a user, when I serve as designer, I want to provide a starting location for the quest.
+1. * Design - As a user, when I serve as designer, I want to provides a set of four unordered locations for the quest.

 * Implement-As a user, I want to SignUp to the App.
 * Implement-As a user, I want to Login to the App.